sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 </figure>

 When modifying a candidate structure, ensure that the altered structure conforms to one of the allowed molecular formulas <span style="color:#d40f57">**[2]**</span>.
 Failure to do so will result in an error message indicating that no fingerprint was predicted for the generated molecular formula.
 Once modifications are complete, click either `Add` <span style="color:#d40f57">**[3]**</span> to include the new structure in the candidate list while keeping the sketcher open, or `Add and close` to add the structure and close the sketcher window.
-You can click `Reload` to revert to the structure you started with.
+If the structure is already in the candidate list, you will get a warning, that the `Structure candidate already exists.` You can click `Reload` to revert to the structure you started with.

 After closing the `Structure Sketcher`, switch to the `De Novo Structures` view (usually done automatically) to observe the newly added candidates.
 Sketched structures are labeled `Skteched structure` <span style="color:#d40f57">**[a]**</span>.
 Various filters are available to help manage and review the updated list.
 For example, users can toggle the display of database hits <span style="color:#d40f57">**[b]**</span> or apply the database filter called `Sketched` <span style="color:#d40f57">**[c]**</span> to show only the manually sketched candidates.